maheshsabnis/BajajNetCore/MVC_CoreApp/MVC.md

 	- ALl these context classes are derived from FilterContext and The FilterContext is deried from ActionContext base class
 		- Hence these methos will be executed when the filter is applied on 'Controller' class or on ActionMethod
 	- For Exception, the class MUST implement 'IExceptionFilter' interface and implement it 'OnExceptionMethod(ExceptionContext )'
+- ViewData \ ViewBag
+	- ViewData: ViewDataDictionary, Key:Value pair for the data passed from THe Action MEthod to the View Returned by the Action Method
+	- ViewBag: ViewBag.Key, dynamic object, this will be constructed at execution time
+	- THese objects are part of 'One-Single-Request'
 - Sharing Data Across Controllers
 	- Sessions
+		- Data for a Specific User stored on Web Server
+		- Session-Data is the Data tat is maintained by the server in its memory till eith timeout does not occur or the user does not logout
+		- To STore the Session Data (Session State) in ASP.NET Core use Caching
+	- Caching
+		- Data for All Users stored on Web Server
+		- 'RedisCache'
 	- TempData
+		- This is an object of the Type TempDataDictionary, this is sued to store data on server across requests.
+THe Monent the Response is generated,the TempData will be cleaned by the server
+		- TempData.Keep()
+			- Store all Keys and its values on server
+		- TempData.Keep("KEY")
+			- ONly this Key will be stored on server for Next New Reuest